Hydrodynamic Behavior of Non-spherical Particles in Confined Vertical Flows: A Resolved CFD-DEM Study: Introduction

 \section{Introduction}

 The recovery of polymetallic nodules (PMNs) from abyssal plains relies on hydraulic systems to transport coarse non-spherical particles through vertical risers extending several kilometers~\citep{hein2020deep,leng2021brief}.
-The efficiency of these systems depends on the ability to predict particle entrainment, suspension stability, and transport behavior under strong gravitational forcing and geometric confinement~\citep{van2016stability,dai2024cfd,su2024effects,chen2025deep,yang2025numerical}.
-In such risers, particles are often comparable in size to the riser diameter and interact strongly with both the carrier fluid and the confining walls, leading to complex multiphase flow behavior~\citep{shen2022resolved,schnorr2022resolved,zhao2022numerical,sun2025transition,yang2025effect}.
+The efficiency of these systems depends on the ability to predict particle entrainment, suspension stability, and transport behavior under strong gravitational forcing and geometric confinement~\citep{van2016stability,dai2024cfd,chen2025deep,yang2025numerical}.
+In such risers, particles are often comparable in size to the riser diameter and interact strongly with both the carrier fluid and the confining walls, leading to complex multiphase flow behavior~\citep{shen2022resolved,schnorr2022resolved,sun2025transition}.

-Hydraulic collection systems are favored in deep-sea mining operations for their operational efficiency and mechanical simplicity~\citep{liu2023deep,li2024cfd,zhang2024one}.
-These systems rely on fluid entrainment to transport PMNs through vertical risers, a process governed by the hydrodynamic behavior of coarse, non-spherical particles in dense slurries~\citep{zhou2010discrete,zhou2011discrete,elskamp2017strategy,fan2024lattice,chen2025particle,huang2025hydraulic}.
-However, the hydraulic transport of PMNs differs fundamentally from particle-laden flow owing to strong confinement effects, particle size, and morphology.
-Unlike spherical particles, PMNs exhibit complex particle-flow interactions characterized by enhanced drag, shape-dependent lift forces, coupled rotational-translational motion, and altered settling dynamics~\citep{haider1989drag, ganser1993rational, holzer2008new,chen2020study}.
-These shape effects significantly influence transport efficiency, minimum suspension velocity, and energy consumption.
-The particle-shape effects have been extensively studied in unconfined and weakly confined flows~\citep{diamant2009hydrodynamic,suresh2011effects,bagheri2016drag, cheng2023numerical}.
-Their role in narrow vertical risers with high confinement ratios \((d/D \ge 0.2)\), representative of deep-sea mining risers, remains underexplored.
+Hydraulic collection systems are favored in deep-sea mining for their operational efficiency and mechanical simplicity~\citep{li2024cfd,zhang2024one}, yet their design rests on a multiphase flow problem whose governing physics, i.e., the transport of coarse, irregular, and strongly confined particles in dense slurries, remains incomplete~\citep{zhou2010discrete,elskamp2017strategy,fan2024lattice,chen2025particle,huang2025hydraulic}.
+Two features distinguish PMN transport from canonical particle-laden flow: irregular particle morphology and strong geometric confinement.
+Unlike spheres, PMNs exhibit enhanced drag, shape-dependent lift, coupled rotational-translational motion, and altered settling dynamics~\citep{haider1989drag,ganser1993rational,holzer2008new}, all of which directly affect transport efficiency, minimum suspension velocity, and energy consumption.
+Although shape effects have been characterized extensively in unconfined and weakly confined flows~\citep{diamant2009hydrodynamic,suresh2011effects,bagheri2016drag,cheng2023numerical}, their behavior in narrow risers with confinement ratios \(d/D \ge 0.2\), representative of deep-sea mining systems, remains underexplored.
+This is a consequential gap: at such confinement ratios, it alters wake development and amplifies particle-wall momentum exchange, mechanisms absent or weak in unconfined studies.